Billy Bunter: Character

-"And—he's not reeking with money like Smithy, but, he's a jolly good deal easier to touch for a small loan when a fellow's been disappointed about a postal order," added Bunter thoughtfully.

-Peter Todd gazed at him.
-Bunter evidently had his own original ideas about the qualities that were required in a Form captain!

-From The Magnet No. 1258 "Bounder and Captain!"
-(1932)

-In the classroom, Bunter's academic abilities are scarce to the point of non-existent.
-He is the despair of his Form master, Mr Quelch.
-In this he is not helped by his extreme laziness and unwillingness to indulge in any academic work whatsoever.
+In the classroom, Bunter's erudition is slight to non-existent.
+His extreme laziness and ineptitude is the despair of his Form master, Mr Quelch.

 Bunter's personal habits are lazy and slovenly.
-He is always the last to rise from his bed in the morning and always chooses to remain in bed for a few extra minutes in preference to washing himself.
-His handkerchief is permanently filthy and his waistcoat usually displays prominent clues that reveal the ingredients of his breakfast that day.
+He is always the last to rise in the morning and always chooses to remain in bed a few extra minutes instead of washing.
+His handkerchief is permanently filthy, and his waistcoat usually displays remains of his breakfast.

-A running theme at the beginning of each holiday season is Bunter's persistent attempts to avoid spending vacations with his family and instead to gatecrash the holiday arrangements of one or more of his schoolfellows; and his schoolfellows' (generally unsuccessful) attempts to avoid Bunter's company.
+A running theme at the beginning of each holiday season is Bunter's persistent attempts to avoid going home and instead to gatecrash the holidays of his schoolfellows, and their generally unsuccessful attempts to avoid Bunter's company.

-He has two gifts: for cooking, and an uncanny ability to imitate voices (usually inaccurately described as ventriloquism in the stories).
-This talent was developed in the early Magnet stories, commencing with Magnet No. 32 The Greyfriars Ventriloquist (1908).
-In a series of stories in which Bunter unsuccessfully attempts, in turn, a physical exercise regime, hypnotism, and mind reading, a visiting ventriloquism show inspires Bunter to believe that he is a born ventriloquist.
-"More like a born idiot" comments Bob Cherry – but Bunter perseveres and eventually masters the art.
-It is a talent unappreciated by his schoolfellows, since he generally uses it to make mischief, or, opportunistically, to get himself out of trouble.
+He has two talents: for cooking, and an uncanny ability to imitate voices (usually called ventriloquism in the stories).
+This talent was developed in the early Magnet stories, commencing with Magnet No. 32 "The Greyfriars Ventriloquist" (1908).
+In a series of stories in which Bunter unsuccessfully attempts, in turn, a physical exercise regime, hypnotism, and mind reading, a visiting ventriloquism show inspires him to believe himself a born ventriloquist.
+"More like a born idiot", comments Bob Cherry – but Bunter perseveres and eventually masters the art.
+It is a talent unappreciated by his schoolfellows, since he generally uses it for mischief, or to get himself out of trouble.

-Among Bunter's few virtues is an occasional tendency to display courage for the sake of others.
-To his credit, he is invariably in a state of extreme terror himself on such occasions.
-This characteristic was first seen in Magnet No. 364 Surprising the School (1915) when he saved his schoolmaster's niece, Cora Quelch, from an angry bull and was afterwards repeated on a number of other occasions.
-Unfortunately, Bunter's love of the limelight frequently leads him to spoil matters by boasting and exaggerating afterwards.
-Oddly enough, he also displays generosity, on the rare occasions when he is in possession of food or cash.
+Among Bunter's few virtues is an occasional tendency to display courage for the sake of others, despite his extreme terror on such occasions.
+This characteristic was first seen in Magnet No. 364 "Surprising the School" (1915) when he saved his schoolmaster's niece, Cora Quelch, from an angry bull, and was afterwards repeated many times.
+Unfortunately, Bunter's vanity frequently leads him to spoil matters by boasting and exaggerating afterwards.
+Oddly enough, he also displays generosity on the rare occasions when he is in possession of food or cash.

-Billy Bunter's main redeeming feature is the very genuine love and concern he has for his mother.
-This is seen in several stories, usually involving his mother suffering an illness, allowing a better side of Bunter's character to be seen.
-(Magnets Nos.
+Billy Bunter's main redeeming feature is his very genuine love and concern for his mother.
+This is seen in several stories, usually involving his mother falling ill, which draws out Bunter's unselfish side (Magnet Nos.
 1016, 1206 and 1532).